Start Your Own Group

 Together we can break the stigma, support each other and make new friends along the way.

-Thanks to some of our amazing members we already have several live running groups in Leicestershire, Devon, Wiltshire and Birmingham!
+Thanks to our amazing members we already have several live running groups in Leicestershire, Devon, Wiltshire, Northumberland, Essex and Birmingham!
 If you would like more information on these then please drop us an email

 Find out all you need to get up and running